 About: Drive Thru HR is a long-standing podcast that’s been delivering quick and insightful conversations on the latest trends, challenges, and innovations in Human Resources since its inception on February 1, 2010.
 Hosted by Mike Van Dervort and Robin Schooling, the show focuses on real-world HR issues, providing practical advice and expert perspectives to help professionals navigate the evolving workplace landscape.

-Over the years, Drive Thru HR has produced over 1,600 episodes, featuring discussions on a wide array of topics from technology and recruiting to talent management, leadership, and organizational culture.
-The podcast celebrated its 15th anniversary this year (2025), and you can find it on Spotify, Apple Podcasts, and the WRKdefined Podcast Network.
+Over the years, Drive Thru HR features discussions on a wide array of topics from technology and recruiting to talent management, leadership, and organizational culture.
+The podcast celebrated its 25th anniversary last year (2025), and you can find it on Spotify, Apple Podcasts, and the WRKdefined Podcast Network.

 Getting Personal